telerik/kendo-ui-core/docs-aspnet-core/getting-started-linux.md

         yo aspnet

-A similar result to the response demonstrated in the example below should be shown.
+The example below demonstrates a similar result to the response that is expected to show.

 ###### Example